 We ended up grabbing a bite to eat at the first restaurant we saw called OC Whites.
 Our food was decent but someone else really enjoyed their Rooty Tooty Fresh and Fruity smoothie.
 But I am not naming names.

 How long have we’ve been caravanning with Kyle now?
 Well, it is how long he and Dan have been scheming to sail the seas while we are in Florida.
-Every day is boat talk.
+Every day is boat talk, we all want to visit an Intrepid Powerboats location and get ourselves in the water.
 And I am almost all out of eye rolls.